timlrx/rehype-citation/README.md

 #### options.lang

 Type: `string`.
-Default: `en`.
+Default: `en-US`.

 Locale to use in formatting citations.
-Defaults to en.
+Defaults to `en-US`.

 #### options.suppressBibliography